mlatawa/planning-poker/README.md

 ## After cloning

+Install node from https://nodejs.org/en/download/ .
+This will also install npm.
-Run `npm init` and 'nmp install'  to create node_modules folder Run `ng serve`  to start client
+Run `npm init` and 'nmp install'  to create node_modules folder Install angular cli using npm install -g @angular/cli (You may have to use sudo) Run `ng serve`  to start client
 Run  `node socket-io-server.js`  to start server